-The following observation is of interest.
-If the minimum requirement on the cardinality of consideration set is $2$, then SARP$^k$ only applies to doubletons where it imposes an acyclicity condition.
-Thus, SARP$^k$ reduces to the well-known \emph{no binary cycles} axiom in the special case of $k=2$.
-Of course, as the requirement on the minimal cardinality of DM's consideration set expands, SARP$^k$ demands more than solely no binary cycles.
+It is worthy to make the following observation on SARP$^k$.
+If DM's attention floor is $2$, then SARP$^k$ only applies to doubletons where it imposes an acyclicity condition.
+Thus, SARP$^k$ reduces to the well-known \emph{no-binary-cycles} axiom in the special case of $k=2$.
+Of course, as her attention floor expands, SARP$^k$ demands more than no-binary-cycles.
 In the extreme case where DM is fully attentive in all problems -- i.e., rational -- SARP$^k$ would be equivalent to the classical SARP.

-The second axiom addresses the cases where the cardinality of the budget set exceeds the minimum requirement on the cardinality of the consideration sets.
-Since the minimal cardinality of the consideration set is not a binding condition anymore, DM's behavior does not have to be rational.
-But there is still some share of consistency to be preserved.
-To elaborate, rational behavior admits to the following \emph{weak axiom}: the choice in a problem is insensitive to removing any alternative other than the choice itself.
+The second fundamental, naturally, pertains to DM's choice on those problems where she faces more alternatives than she pays attention to.
+In these cases, DM does not have to be fully rational.
+But still, some level of consistency is expected.
+To elaborate, note that rational choice admits to the following \emph{weak axiom} type condition: the choice in a problem is insensitive to removing any alternative other than the choice alternative itself.
 While in our model DM may generally violate this principle, she should still remain partially consistent with it.
-That is, DM's choice should be insensitive to the removal of an alternative she \emph{does not pay attention to}, since such a change does not influence her consideration set.
+To be precise, DM's choice should be insensitive to the removal of an alternative that she \emph{does not pay attention to}, since such a change does not influence her attention set.
 But how can we identify if an alternative is not paid attention to in a given budget set?
-This can be ensured by concentrating on those problems from budget sets where she pays attention to all alternatives.
-That is budget sets that have at most $k$ alternatives.
-If she chooses an alternative $y$ over $x$ in a problem where she is fully attentive -- which in turn means she prefers $y$ to $x$ -- then she can only choose $x$ over $y$ in another problem if she is not paying attention to $y$ therein.
-Hence, removing $y$ in this latter problem should not change her choice.
+This can be ensured by concentrating on those problems where she is fully attentive.
+That is, budget sets that have at most $k$ alternatives.
+If she chooses an alternative $y$ over $x$ in a budget set where she is fully attentive -- which in turn means that she prefers $y$ to $x$ -- then she can only choose $x$ over $y$ in another problem if she is not paying attention to $y$.
+Hence, removing $y$ in this latter problem should not induce a choice reversal.
 This idea is captured in the next axiom.

 \begin{ax} \textbf{WARP for $k^{th}$-Order Limited Attention (WARP(LA$^k$)}) For $x,y \in S\cap T$ with $|T| \leq k$, if $x = \C(S)$ and $y = \C(T)$, then $x = \C(S\setminus\{y\})$. \end{ax}